Padrón Pepper vs Shishito Pepper: Heat, Flavor & Key Differences

 Shishitos trace their roots to the Japanese pepper-growing tradition, where they've been cultivated for centuries.
 The variety likely descended from peppers introduced to Japan from Portugal in the 16th century, after Portuguese traders brought Capsicum species from South America to East Asia.

-In Japan, shishitos became a fixture of izakaya culture - the casual pub-style dining that forms the backbone of Japanese social eating.
-Blistered and salted, they were a natural bar snack: quick to prepare, easy to share, and forgiving of a little char.
+In Japan, shishitos became a fixture of izakaya culture, the casual pub-style dining that forms the backbone of Japanese social eating.

 Buying & Storage